hmmdyl/LWDR/README.md

 8. Static Arrays

 ### What is in progress?
-1. Exceptions and Throwables (so far are currently working)
+9. Exceptions and Throwables (so far are currently working)

 ### What doesn't work?
-1. Arrays
+10. Arrays
-2. Module constructors and destructors
+11. Module constructors and destructors
-3. ModuleInfo
+12. ModuleInfo

+### What is untested?
+13. Virtual functions and overrides
+14. Abstract classes
+15. Static classes

+### Which compilers can be used?
+GDC works the best.
+LDC can only be used for points 1-8.
+Exception handling does not work on LDC.
+DMD is not compatible.

 ### Has this been run on real hardware?
 Yes, as of currently it has been run on an STM32F407.

-### What is untested?
-1. Virtual functions and overrides
-2. Abstract classes
-3. Static classes

 ### How to use this?
 You have to hook the functions declared in `rtoslink.d` by implementing them in your MCU development environment.
 For example, with FreeRTOS, `rtosbackend_heapalloc` points to a wrapper in the C/C++ land that wraps `pvPortMalloc(...)`.